-The vast majority of business degrees are administered through a college or university’s business department or school housed within the greater university.
+The vast majority of business degrees are administered through a college or university’s business department or school, housed within the greater university.
 Because of the popularity of business degrees, the admission process at the undergraduate level will most likely range from somewhat selective to extremely selective.
-Students who intend on applying to a business program will have to complete specific prerequisite courses along with other admission requirements such as an interview and minimum GPA standard.
-Most institutions require students to have a 2.5-3.0 minimum cumulative GPA and complete a series of business courses such as marketing, accounting, macro/microeconomics, finance, and a college-level math course such as statistics or calculus.
+Students who intend on applying to a business program will have to complete specific prerequisite courses, along with other admission requirements, such as an interview and minimum GPA standard.
+Most institutions require students to have a 2.5-3.0 minimum cumulative GPA and complete a series of business courses, such as marketing, accounting, macro/microeconomics, finance, and a college-level math course like statistics or calculus.

 A business degree doctorate is designed to prepare business professionals for top leadership positions.
 A Ph.D. business program typically prepares its graduates for careers in academia.
 Because of the divergent purposes, the admission requirements are different.
-A business-related doctorate requires students to have at least three-five years of management experience and a maser’s degree in a business-related discipline.
+A business-related doctorate requires students to have at least three to five years of management experience and a maser’s degree in a business-related discipline.
 Ph.D. programs do not generally require students to have a master’s degree of any kind or any professional experience.
-Bother degrees typically demand GRE or GMAT test scores, letters of recommendation, and personal statements.
+Both degrees typically demand GRE or GMAT test scores, letters of recommendation, and personal statements.